Baystation12/Baystation12-Lore/Harr'qac.md

 ### Religious makeup

-52% Xilar Quall
+72% Xilar Quall

-48% Atheist
+28% Irreligious

 ## History

-Skrell first found this planet 200 years ago (around 2300), on their research flight.
-They found smaller planet, with developed life.
+Skrell first found this planet about year 2300 on their research flight.
+They found smaller planet with developed life.
 They first tried sending signals towards the planet, but when they got no response, they used their large-scale scanners and surveillance drones to search for any intelligent lifeform activity, like cities or industry.
 When they found nothing, they decided to colonise the planet, as it resembled Qerr'Balak.
-They have lived there since then.

 ## Geography